Study of few-electron backgrounds in the LUX-ZEPLIN detector: Delayed electron emission

 The spectra of both position-correlated and position-uncorrelated electron pulses are dominated by SEs.
 Immediately following the progenitor S2 and up to the maximum drift time, electrons are produced at a high rate by photoionization of impurities in the LXe and photoelectric effects on metal surfaces~\cite{LUX_ebg, xenon1t_ebg_2021, santos2011, aprile2014}.
 The high pulse rate compromises both the efficiency of pulse identification and the accuracy of derived pulse quantities.
 SE pulses in this region often pile up and are misidentified as ME pulses, causing the SE rate to be underestimated.
 Beyond the maximum drift time, the rate of position-uncorrelated electrons decays very quickly in the first 2--3\,ms. The decay of the rate during this time can be explained as a cascade of the photoionization effect in LXe where electroluminescence from extracted electrons can produce additional photoionization in the liquid.

 After 3\,ms, the pulses are almost exclusively SEs, the rate of which is more than an order of magnitude higher than that of pulses tagged as double electrons.
-The rate of pulses identified as ME ($\geq$ 3 electrons) are statistically consistent for the position-correlated and position-uncorrelated distributions.
+Beyond a time delay of $\sim$10~ms, the rate of pulses identified as ME ($\geq$ 3 electrons) are statistically consistent for the position-correlated and position-uncorrelated distributions, and do not exhibit significant time correlation with progenitors.
 This suggests that the dominant source of the ME background is independent of preceding energy depositions.
 The position-correlated SE rate, shown in Fig.~\ref{fig:se_dt}, greatly exceeds that of position-uncorrelated SEs, so we attribute the position-correlated SEs to delayed emission related to earlier progenitor events.
-Similar to prior studies, the position-correlated SE rate approximately follows a power-law until $\Delta t$ approaches 200\,ms, after which contributions from position-uncorrelated pulses become significant.
+Similar to prior studies, the position-correlated SE rate approximately follows a power-law until contributions from position-uncorrelated pulses become significant.
 Therefore, we subtract the rate of position-uncorrelated pulses from the rate of position-correlated pulses in each $\Delta t$ bin, and fit the resulting distribution with the function $\alpha \Delta t^{\beta}$, where $\alpha$ and $\beta$ are constants, for times between 3 and 200\,ms. At the nominal WS2022 field values we obtain a value of $\beta = -1.13\pm0.01$ with negligible changes in value from varying the choice of fit bounds between 3--200\,ms. When analyzing datasets acquired under the same nominal conditions but at times several months apart, we observe a $\sim$10\% variation in $\beta$, which we attribute to subtle changes in detector conditions and treat as a systematic error for this analysis.
 The obtained $\beta$ value and uncertainty level are in agreement with the values reported in LUX \cite{LUX_ebg} and XENON1T \cite{xenon1t_ebg_2021}, and will be discussed further in the next subsections.